TonyCSB/Perimetr/README.md

 # Perimetr

-A python program functioning as a dead hand system
+A dead hand system that monitor changes in network device and act accordingly.